 If the dizzy spells arise without warning or cause a fall, doctors can prescribe a low dose of gentamicin, an antibiotic given through the eardrum by injection.
 It is a significant advance in treating harmful dizzy spells, eliminating more drastic measures such as nerve cutting or removing the inner ear surgically.
-However, because the treatment can damage the vestibular function and exacerbate hearing, it is intended for those with extreme vertigo.
+However, because the treatment can damage the vestibular function and exacerbate hearing, it is intended for extreme vertigo patients.
 Besides medicine, vestibular rehabilitation therapy — exercises that help you change your vision and balance to feel less dizzy and more in control — may help avoid at least certain Meniere’s attacks and make them easier to treat.